Rosh HaNikra Crossing: Use

 The crossing has been used twice during the summation of negotiations between Israel and Hezbollah.
 On 16 July 2008 it was used by Israel to send Samir Kuntar back to Lebanon and for Hezbollah to return the bodies of Israeli soldiers Eldad Regev and Ehud Goldwasser.

-After the release of passengers and crew from the Gaza Flotilla Raid, Israel deported four Lebanese activists via the crossing on 3 June 2010.
+After the release of passengers and crew from the 2010 Gaza flotilla raid, Israel deported four Lebanese activists via the crossing on 3 June 2010.
 Abbas Nasser, Hussein Shukur, Andre Abi Khalil and Hani Suleiman crossed the border at about 10.30 pm where they were met by a huge crowd, waving the Lebanese, Palestinian and Turkish flags and throwing rice and flowers.

 Border incident

-On December 15, 2013, an Israeli soldier was shot and killed by a rogue Lebanese soldier.
+On December 15, 2013, an Israeli soldier was shot and killed by a Lebanese soldier.